privacyguides/privacyguides.org/docs/linux-desktop.en.md

 Arch Linux has a rolling release cycle.
 There is no fixed release schedule and packages are updated very frequently.

-Being a DIY distribution, the user is [expected to setup and maintain](#arch-based-distributions) their system.
+Being a DIY distribution, the user is [expected to set up and maintain](#arch-based-distributions) their system.
 Arch has an [official installer](https://wiki.archlinux.org/title/Archinstall) to make the installation process a little easier.

 A large portion of [Arch Linux’s packages](https://reproducible.archlinux.org) are [reproducible](https://reproducible-builds.org).